 Also enjoying object relationships, reflected in her contemporary still life work, Juliet is influenced by her early years working as a designer for both an international furniture company and later a marketing and design group.

 “Colour and light relationships are at the core of my work”.

 She studied at Chelsea School of Art, has a Fine Art Diploma from Hartwell House and more recently has attended the Norfolk School of Painting, specialising in oils, primarily her medium of choice, sometimes using tempera as a base medium.

-She has submitted pieces for charitable causes including The Stroke Association, OXPIP and her local community.
+Exhibiting in local and Yorkshire galleries and exhibitions including the Reading Contemporary Arts Festival, she has also submitted pieces for charitable causes including The Stroke Association, OXPIP, MND and her local community.